Andreansx/Networking-lab/projects/13-school-network/readme.md

 In todays networking, VLANs are not even a good practice anymore.
 VLANs are an absolute must-have in any bigger-than-home network.

+However, he told me that he wanted to get rid of VLANs.
+He said that the configuration right now is too complicated.

+I told him that if someone did this as their PhD project, he probably did it correctly and that VLANs are a neccessary thing for ensuring security of the network and also to prevent big broadcast domains.

+I then did something on the school PC.
+I just opened PowerShell and ran `ipconfig /all` which showed me the gateway IP address.
+I then typed the IP into the web browser and of course it showed the RouterOS WebFig login screen.

+> [!NOTE]
+> By the way, the ROS version on the router is v5.14, which is full of security vulnerabilities.
+One of them is called "Chimay Red" and applies to MikroTik devices with ROS versions up to 6.34.x.
+> This should be updated a very long time ago.
+The 5.14 version is not even available for download.
+> I just want to point out how serious this is.
+> The fact that it has not been updated since version 5.14, makes it more than **13 years** without an update.
+> I am not saying this to shame anyone, but to show that a well-working network does not rely on a one-time setup.
+> Please take this as an example of how (not) to maintain a networking device.
+> If you want to learn more about this vulnerability, try a google search for **"CVE-2017-20149"**.

+So back to the worries regarding new plans.
+I told him that the fact that I was able to reach the login panel so easily, is not directly related to VLANs but that I wanted to show him that security is seriously important.

+He kind of shrugged it off and just asked me what someone will do if he does not have the password.
+I told him that on a supported version of RouterOS, nothing.
+But that the version which is currently on that router, is really unsecure and if someone took advantage of that vulnerability, he could even bypass the login screen.

+For now, we did not reach any agreement on that.
+I mean, we are not mad at each other or something but he just wanted to leave that for now.

+So I got back to the VLANs.
+I told him, that nowadays, VLANs are so common that their usage has reached the lowest levels of Networking Operating Systems.
+I spend a lot reading about JunOS architecture, Routing Engine and Packet Forwaring Engine separation and generally about how exactly today's NOSs built, so I said that basically, today, most things in networking are made in a way so VLANs are not an addition but they are intended to be used from the beggining.

+I know that this is probably too deep for a simple school network like this, but I just wanted to explain to him how much I want the VLANs to stay.

+The teacher also told me that he wants there to be a "single Wifi" rather than multiple ones.

+It took me some time to wrap my head around it because having a single wireless network for such a big number of devices, which consist of teachers' laptops and student's smartphones, means that the network would probably have to be a `/23` or even a `/22` subnet.

+I asked him if he is sure about what he said since that meant that there would be more than a thousand devices in one single L2 domain.
+He said that yes because "the PCs must have a way to find each other".

+And I just got confused, because I cannot think of one single reason why would the PCs need to find each other.

+We do not do any work together on network shared storage etc. So I think this is just an old thing ranging to NetBIOS in windows95.